What problems TIM AD can solve

 The term anomaly detection covers a broad field.
 The following figure shows anomaly detection tasks from different perspectives.
 Purple colour indicates criteria that TIM supports.

 Different anomaly detection efforts might have different desired results.
-TIM supports the following types of anomaly detection:
+The following types of anomaly detection:

-- Univariate AD: searches for anomalies in each individual metric,
+- Univariate AD: searches for anomalies in each metric,

 - Multivariate AD without KPI: indicates how anomalous a system is as a whole at a given point in time.